ksheerasagar17/mockingbird/README.md

 # Motivation

-Working in a Multi-tent architectures i have found myself blocked from completing development tasks by unavailable downstream api endpoints due maintenance or other issues in production and develop environments.
-Not able to do a complete round of integration testing because of **blockers** promted me to cook up this simple web application.
-I found mocking useful especially in companies with Hybrid SaaS infrastructures where applications are spread over in Cloud and OnPremises.
-By mocking OnPremise application endpoints, i was able to **bridge** broken connectivity to enable complete testing in development environments.
+Working in a Multi-tent architectures i have found myself blocked by unavailable downstream api endpoints due to maintenance and/or other issues in production and develop environments.
+Not able to do a complete round of integration testing because of **blockers** prompted me to cook up this simple web application.
+I found mocking useful especially in companies with Hybrid SaaS infrastructures where applications are spread over in Cloud and OnPremise.
+By mocking OnPremise application endpoints, i was able to **bridge** the broken connectivity to unblock myself.
 I was also blindsided by frequent api changes on dependency development servers.
-It is quick to mock up a endpoint and continue with the rest of the development while for the responsible team to comes up with fix for broken endpoint.
-Saved me tons of time in those ways.
+It is quick to mock up a endpoint and continue with the rest of the development tasks.

 # Installation